chri3i/Tinvaak2/README.md

 Once you have finished the MCM setup, create your character in race menu.
 There are some Racemenu presets included with the list for you to use if you wish to.

 ### Post Creation
 After you have named your character select **stay here** in the options.
 Failure to select this will result in certain post creation scripts not firing correctly and **may break your save**.
 Wait until the prompt to `assign your attributes` comes up and assign your attributes.
-You can then use the `Medical History` book to assign mnore data to your character should you wish to.
-Once you have compelted all this, press the enter key and select `Continue`.
+You can then use the `Medical History` book to assign more data to your character should you wish to.
+Once you have completed all this, press the enter key and select `Continue`.

-### Sunhelm (Do This after character creation and you have spawned into the world.)
+### Sunhelm (Do This after character creation and having spawned into the world.)
 - General Settings
 	- Gameplay Options
 		- Toggle Raw Meat Damage [unchecked]